endjin/pr-autoflow/README.md

 <img src="./docs/images/flowchart.jpg" alt="pr-autoflow: High-Level Process Flow" width="500"/>

+## Prerequisites

+The configuration of [GitHub Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) is outside the scope of this README and is assumed to be setup and working correctly for the repository.

 ## Actions
 This section documents each of the GitHub actions contained in this repo.